CS171/Homework_instructions/week-02/hw/HW2.md

 ## 3. Submit Homework on Canvas

-**First, create a folder containing a) your homework files b) your lab submission and c) a file where you tell us who your lab partner for this week was.
+**First, create a folder containing your homework files.
 Name your folder appropriately, as shown below and follow our naming conventions and file structure.**

-**Next, go to Canvas and click on the `Submission - Week 2 HW & Lab` link in the week's modules.
+**Next, go to Canvas and click on the `Week 2 | HW Submission` link in the week's modules.
 Zip your folder and upload it to Canvas.**

 ****